+All of our Anesthesiologists and Certified Registered Nurse Anesthetists (CRNAs) are board certified by the American Board of Anesthesiology and the National Board of Certification and Recertification for Nurse Anesthetists.
+The physicians and CRNAs at AANJ have been providing anesthesia services for over thirty years.
+You can feel secure knowing your anesthesia care is administered and monitored by our experienced anesthesia care team in a setting equipped with the latest technology and with your safety and comfort in mind.
 American Anesthesia of New Jersey, PC (AANJ) delivers your anesthesia care at The Stone Center of New Jersey.
-All of our Anesthesiologists are board certified by the American Board of Anesthesiology.
-The physicians at AANJ have been providing anesthesia services for over thirty years.
-You can feel secure knowing your anesthesia care is administered and monitored by experienced physicians in a setting equipped with the latest technology and with your safety and comfort in mind.

-During your procedure your Anesthesiologist will monitor your vital signs such as blood pressure, EKG, and the oxygen saturation in your blood to confirm that your procedure is progressing in a safe manner.
+During your procedure your anesthesia provider will monitor your vital signs such as blood pressure, EKG, and the oxygen saturation in your blood to confirm that your procedure is progressing in a safe manner.

-Your Anesthesiologist will stay with you throughout your entire procedure and will accompany you to the Recovery Room after your procedure.
+Your anesthesia provider will stay with you throughout your entire procedure and will accompany you to the Recovery Room after your procedure.

 TYPES OF ANESTHESIA